Swasch234/Corporate-Business-Activity-Index/README.md

 ## Notes

-- **Coverage start:** The effective start date for the composite index is approximately **December 2000**, when JOLTS job openings data (`JTSJOL`) begins.
-Dates prior to that will be dropped by `dropna()` regardless of coverage in the other four series.
+- **Extending the date range:** The current `fred_data.csv` contains `BAMLH0A0HYM2` data only from April 2023 onward, which constrains the composite index to that window.
+All other series have coverage back to January 2000.
+Pulling the full credit spread history from FRED and appending it to the CSV is the only change needed to produce a 25-year index.
+- **JOLTS floor:** Even with a complete credit spread history, the index cannot start before December 2000 because `JTSJOL` (JOLTS) was first published then.
-- **Relative index:** The 0–100 scale is relative to the sample period, not an external benchmark.
-A reading of 100 means the strongest conditions observed within the data window, not an absolute maximum.
+- **Relative scale:** The 0–100 score is relative to the sample period in the CSV, not an external benchmark.
+A reading of 100 represents the strongest conditions observed within the data window, not an absolute maximum.
+- **Quarterly forward-fill:** `PNFI` values are carried forward to fill the two months between each quarterly release.
+This is a standard approximation but slightly smooths the quarterly signal.
-- **NBER recession shading:** Recession bands are hardcoded for the 2001, 2007–2009, and 2020 downturns.
-Update the `recessions` list in the script to add any subsequent NBER-designated recession periods.
+- **NBER recession shading:** Bands are hardcoded for the 2001, 2007–2009, and 2020 recessions.
+The chart only renders a band if it overlaps the actual data window, so no phantom shading appears on an empty axis.
+Update the `recessions` list in the script to add any future NBER-designated periods.
-- **Quarterly series interpolation:** After monthly resampling, `PNFI` values will repeat within each quarter (last-observation-carried-forward via `.last()`).
-This is a reasonable approximation but slightly smooths the quarterly signal.